josejarquinInfrasec/check-cis/README.md

 ---------------------------------------------------------
 <pre>
-This script runs CIS tests in order to see if a given server/workstation is CIS compliant.
+This script runs CIS tests in order to see if a given Linux server/workstation is CIS compliant.
 The script allows you to create your own policy, selecting only the CIS tests you need.
 Also, you can log the results to a file for easy SIEM integration, using KV log format.
+The script can be easily extendend adding the unitary tests for a specific Linux distribution.
+At the time of writing, only Ubuntu 18.04 CIS 2.0.1 is supported (work in progress).
 </pre>

 **EXAMPLES**